 Because the crowd would often contest certain pins the wrestlers would typically use a submission to end the match with the challenger.
 This way there was no debate on who exactly won the match.
 This did, however, make an already rough sport even more brutal.

-The problem with catch wrestling was that it is a very brutal art and not something that everyone would get behind.
-That is at least in a way that would be accepted as a national sport that would be taught in high school or colleges.
+The only issue with catch wrestling is that it was too brutal to be accepted as a sport for high schools or American colleges.
 So naturally, they modified the rules to make it safer and more accepted as a sport.
 What they came up with would be what we call folkstyle wrestling today.

 They removed the submissions as well as many rules such as being able to do certain handgrips.
-Catch wrestling did not have many rules so there was quite a bit taken out.
 In addition, folkstyle wrestling added a point system that would help determine a winner in case someone was not pinned during the match.

-In catch, the only way to win was by pin or submission.
+In catch wrestling, the only way to win was by pin or submission.
 Folkstyle is a bit more complicated when it comes to rules and understanding the sport.
-One of the biggest learning curves when it comes to folkstyle wrestling is learning what you can and can’t do.
-In addition, you will need to become familiar with the point system and how to win in folkstyle wrestling.

 Rules Of Folkstyle Wrestling